skellis46/slipbox/improvisation and the threshold of the self.md

 ## current index

-- introducing the chapter
+- [x] introducing the chapter
 - the specific kind of dancing (AM and its specific properties)
-	+ recognise but distinguish from work in expert performance and flow -- or cover that later on?
-- limits of phenomenology?
 - methods
+- experiences of the threshold
 - nda and agency / self / knowing
+	+ recognise but distinguish from work in expert performance and flow -- or cover that later on? "at first glance appears to have much in common with Montero, Gallagher"
 - movement bias / precision weighting -- getting into Gallagher here?
-- implications
+- implications:
+	+ limits of phenomenology?
+	+ plea for specificity

 ## Introduction: locating the threshold